-Man Scorch is a supplement containing a collection of ingredients: caffeine, green tea extract, oolong tea, and synephrine are the more well-known ones.
-Users are instructed to take 3 pills twice per day on an empty stomach (but not after 4 pm).
-Bottles contain 168 pills and are sold for $49.99 on mansports.com.
-Consuming 6 pills per day is a lot, but the 168-count bottle last for a month.
+To start, Man Scorch is a supplement containing caffeine, green tea extract, oolong tea, and synephrine are the more well-known ones.
+Users are instructed to take three pills twice per day on an empty stomach (but not after 4 pm).
+Bottles contain 168 pills and that lasts one month.
+It’s supposed to help spark metabolism so you lose more weight.

-Our first issue with Man Scorch was the mixed bag of results.
-“If you commit to your 6 pills per day, you may see modest results,” said our Research Editor.
-“The stimulants in Man Scorch should give a small boost, but reviews show a relatively small chance at success.
-I’m not sure the risk is worth the price tag on this supplement.”
+Our first issue with Man Scorch ingredients was the mixed bag of results.
+“If you commit to your six pills per day, you may see modest results,” said our Research Editor.
+“The stimulants should give a small boost, but reviews show a relatively small chance at success.
+I’m not sure it’s worth it.”

 “Not only have I not lost weight, but I don’t see a difference in energy or appetite,” said one user.